Propair Flight 420: Flight

 At 07:23, the crew stated that the fire in the left wing had died out.
 However, less than four minutes later, they announced that the fire had started again.
 The aircraft became harder to control and even started to roll.
 Maximum aileron trim were set by the crew.
 While Flight 420 was on short final, the landing gear was deployed.

 When Flight 420 was near the runway threshold, the severely damaged left wing failed.
 The aircraft then rotated 90 degrees to the left: fuel spilled from the aircraft and ignited.
 The aircraft spiralled and crashed, coming to rest on the left side of Runway 24.
 Both crew members and all nine passengers on board died.
-Two passengers initially survived the crash, and ultimately died of their injuries.
+Two passengers initially survived the crash, but ultimately died of their injuries.

 Passengers and crew

 The flight was chartered by General Electric to transport their workers to their facility in Lachine, Quebec and Peterborough, Ontario.
 Flight 420 was carrying 9 passengers (initially reported 10).
-All of them were engineers, working as a team in the design of hydroelectric turbines.
-All of them were regular commuters.
+All of them were engineers, working as a team in the design of hydroelectric turbines, and were regular commuters.

 Speaking on a press conference, Company President of Propair, Jean Pronovost, claimed that both pilots were, "very professional.”